Class teacher: Mrs Firth (currently covered by Mrs Shephard) and Mrs Wolsey (Friday)

 Early Morning Work

-For the first half-an–hour of the day, Year Two are practicing and consolidating key skills in Numeracy and Literacy.
-This term, the Quick Maths Sheets will develop the skills of;
+For the first half-an–hour of the day, Year Two practise and consolidate key skills in Numeracy and Literacy.

 The handwriting practice will focus on the weekly spellings and children will develop their skills in joined handwriting.
 Children will also read individually to the teacher during this time.
 They will be heard once a fortnight.

 Literacy is taught daily from Monday to Thursday.
 It begins with a discrete session of Phase 6 Letters and Sounds and teaches new Spelling and Grammar rules.
-Literacy units will span a two or three week period and develop the children’s reading, writing and speaking and listening skills.
-This term our areas for study are:
+Literacy units will span a one or two week period and develop the children’s reading, writing and speaking and listening skills.
+This term our units of study are:

 ICT and Computing

-ICT is delivered in a cross curricular way throughout the term.
-Children will use iPads and laptops in a variety of ways to support their learning and record their work.
-The children will learn to use technology safely and respectfully and develop their confidence in saving and retrieving their work.
+ICT is delivered in a cross curricular way throughout the Term.
+Children will use iPad’s and Laptops in a variety of ways to support their learning and record their work.
+The children will learn to use technology safely and respectfully.
+They will also develop their confidence in saving and retrieving their work.